-Family-Friendly coastal walks near St Ives: The St Ives to Carbis Bay walk
+Family-Friendly walks along the coast: The St Ives to Carbis Bay walk

 Meandering along the coastal path above sparkling turquoise water, you will forget that you’re still in the UK.
 This breathtaking part of the South West Coast Path enjoys a warmer than average climate, with sub-tropical plants and palms, creating a Cornish paradise.